bmag52/vehicle_energy_consumption_estimator/VM/README.md

 * [VirtualBox  Extension Pack](http://download.virtualbox.org/virtualbox/5.0.10/Oracle_VM_VirtualBox_Extension_Pack-5.0.10-104061.vbox-extpack)

 #### Info:
 The directory contains a `Vagrantfile` which is the build script, and a `package.box` which is the virtual machine image.
 Vagrant combines these to create and launch an up-to-date virtual machine and launches it in Virtual Box.
-A board support package (BSP) is used to compile code for the S32V development board
+The cross-compiler from the S32V board support package is linked to the eclipse tool chain in the VM.

 #### Installation:
 * Download the `S32V_BSP.zip` [here](https://drive.google.com/a/uw.edu/file/d/0Bxacre40weBuM2RXWWxNUFJpWnc/view) and extract it to the `VM/` subdirectory of the repo.